CommunityDragon/Docs/wad.md

 at least 70% of the unknown hashes.

-## Entry Duplication
+## Entry duplication

 If an entry is duplicated, it's offset points to data of an another entry which is not duplicated.
 This is a technique to lower file sizes.

-## File Redirection
+## File redirection

-If you jump to the offset of the entry, there is a `uint` specifying the length of the file redirection that follows it.
+For file redirection entries, the data offset points to an `u32` specifying the length of the file redirection that follows it.

 The file redirection is a string path.

-It tells the game to load the File Redirection file path instead of the one the xxHash specifies.
+It tells the game to load the file redirection file path instead of the one the xxHash specifies.